This post may contain affiliate links. Please read our privacy policy.

 Below, the sautéed corn and zucchini with leg of lamb and Endive Salad with Pear and Creamy Herb Dressing.
 And a bit further below you can also see the Red Onion Mint Orzo on the plate.
 Pretty pretty, right?

-Herbed Roasted Leg of Lamb with Mustard Crust, Greek Orzo, Creamy Endive Salad and Sauteed Corn with Zucchini and Browned Butter / Mia / Katie Workman / themom100.com
+Plate of Leg of Lamb, Orzo, Endive Salad, and Sauteed Corn with Zucchini and Browned Butter.

 You can also use a vegetable peeler or a paring knife to remove strips of the zest.
 And then if needed chop or mince the zest further.
 Oh, and wash your fruit before zesting.
 Try other herbs in place of the rosemary – oregano, basil, cilantro, sage….anything really works here.